Chernobyl disaster: Area cleanup

 The official contaminated zones saw a massive clean-up effort lasting seven months.
-The official reason for such early, and dangerous, decontamination efforts, rather than allowing time for natural decay, was that the land must be repopulated and brought back into cultivation.
-Within fifteen months 75% of the land was under cultivation, even though only a third of the evacuated villages were resettled.
-Defence forces must have done much of the work.
+The official reason for such early, and dangerous, decontamination efforts, rather than allowing time for natural decay, was that the land needed to be repopulated and brought back into cultivation.
+Within fifteen months, 75% of the land was under cultivation, even though only a third of the evacuated villages were resettled.
 Yet this land was of marginal agricultural value.
 According to David Marples, the administration wished to forestall panic regarding nuclear energy, and even to restart the power station.

 Helicopters regularly sprayed large areas of contaminated land with "Barda", a sticky polymerizing fluid, designed to entrap radioactive dust.
 Although a number of radioactive emergency vehicles were buried in trenches, many of the vehicles used by the liquidators still remained, as of 2018, parked in a field in the Chernobyl area.
 Scavengers have removed many functioning, but highly radioactive, parts.

 A unique "clean up" medal was given to the clean-up workers, known as "liquidators".
-Liquidators worked under deplorable conditions, poorly informed and with poor protection.
-Many, if not most, of them exceeded radiation safety limits.
+Liquidators worked under poor conditions, uninformed and with little protection.
+Many of them exceeded radiation safety limits.

-Site remediation
+Site cleanup and remediation

 Questions arose about the future of the plant and its fate.
-All work on the unfinished reactors No. 5 and No. 6 was halted three years later.
-The damaged reactor was sealed off and 200 m3 of concrete was placed between the disaster site and the operational buildings.
+All work on the unfinished reactors no. 5 and no. 6 was halted three years later.
+The damaged reactor was sealed off and 200 cubic metres of concrete was placed between the disaster site and the operational buildings.
 The Ukrainian government allowed the three remaining reactors to continue operating because of an energy shortage.

-In October 1991, a fire occurred in the turbine building of reactor No. 2; the authorities subsequently declared the reactor damaged beyond repair, and it was taken offline.
-Reactor No. 1 was decommissioned in November 1996 as part of a deal between the Ukrainian government and international organizations such as the IAEA to end operations at the plant.
-On 15 December 2000, then-President Leonid Kuchma personally turned off reactor No. 3 in an official ceremony, shutting down the entire site.
+In October 1991, a fire occurred in the turbine building of reactor no. 2; the authorities subsequently declared the reactor damaged beyond repair, and it was taken offline.
+Reactor no. 1 was decommissioned in November 1996 as part of a deal between the Ukrainian government and international organizations such as the IAEA to end operations at the plant.
+On 15 December 2000, then-President Leonid Kuchma personally turned off reactor no. 3 in an official ceremony, shutting down the entire site.

+Debris removal

+In the months after the explosion, attention turned to removing the radioactive debris from the roof.
+While the worst of the debris had remained inside what was left of the reactor, an estimated 100 tonnes of debris on the roof had to be removed to enable the safe construction of the "sarcophagus"—a concrete structure that would entomb the reactor and inhibit release of radioactive dust.
+The initial plan was to use robots to clear the roof.
+Approximately 60 remote-controlled robots were involved, primarily designed for use in lunar exploration or policing work.